 My mood is almost unbearable.
 I have to go back over the Wipperskade again.
 That’s the third time already 😤 😡 %$!@^&##!!!
 I walk back twice as fast.
 Past the lonely tree again, past the corn field again, past the campsite again, past the chickens again.
 I don’t even look at the chickens anymore.
 When I arrive at the bench where I took my break earlier, I have cooled down again.

 I now turn right through the residential area on the edge of Maasland.
 I turn right again and go through a green zone.
 The way back is not so bad after all.
 Eventually I end up at the busy junction again and turn right.
-Fortunately, I can enter Maassluis again via another road.
-Near the highway, I can turn right to end up at my destination.
-I then pass the pet shelter with the closed gate.
-I don’t really feel like it any more, so I may as well not complete the whole route!
+Fortunately, I can enter Maassluis via another road.
+Near the highway, I can turn right to end up at my destination I planned for.
+I then will pass the pet shelter with the closed gate.
+I don’t really feel like it any more, so I may as well not complete the whole trail!
 In the meantime, my plans are changed.
 I go straight on and walk into Maassluis.
 I pass some nice canals and houses with pretty facades.
 I did not take any more photos, by the way.

 A little later, I am back at the Markt and can complete my new plan: coffee and pie 😊!
 A nice ending to the hike after all.